nus-cs2103-AY2324S2/ip/docs/README.md

 5. Why deadline and event tasks even work without a description?
 Q: That is not a bug!
 It is meant to be like that.
 Sometimes, you just need a date to remind you about your remaining tasks :).

-7. Do I need to create a separate database while using this application?
+6. Do I need to create a separate database while using this application?
 Q: No!
 It is totally fine if there is no database upon using this application.
 The application will create a text file called **tasklist.txt** store all your tasks.
    **tasklist.txt** will be in the same directory as your jar file.

+## Future Updates
+I will be adding more features, such as mass delete and mass marking.
+Besides, I will also enhance the GUI of the application.
+Moreover, I will try to make customizable available, so that you can customize your own bot name and theme!